OISF/suricata/doc/userguide/rules/header-keywords.rst

     alert icmp $EXTERNAL_NET any -> $HOME_NET any (msg:"GPL SCAN Broadscan Smurf Scanner"; dsize:4; icmp_id:0; :example-rule-emphasis:`icmp_seq:0;` itype:8; classtype:attempted-recon; sid:2100478; rev:4;)

+.. note:: Some pcap analysis tools, like wireshark, may give both a little endian and big endian value for ``icmp_seq``.
+The ``icmp_seq`` keyword matches on the big endian value, this is due to Suricata using the network byte order (big endian) to perform the match comparison.

 icmpv4.hdr
 ^^^^^^^^^^